Daniel-van-Dijk/LLM-logical-consistency/README.md

 - modeling_data includes the required transofrmed training and evaluation sets so that we can finetune and evaluate the respective models for zero-shot and zero-shot chain-of-thought

 ### Download Input Data
-The data that should be downloaded for the inference tasks can be found in https://github.com/microsoft/LoNLI/tree/main/data named "data_v2.zip" should be unzipped and places in the "data" folder outside src
+The data that should be downloaded for the inference tasks can be found in https://github.com/microsoft/LoNLI/tree/main/data named "data_v2.zip" should be unzipped and placed in the "data" folder outside src

 ### Download finetuned models to use as LLM evaluators